codegenresearch2/deply/README.md

 - **Layer-Based Analysis**: Define project layers and restrict their dependencies to enforce modularity.
 - **Dynamic Layer Configuration**: Easily configure collectors for each layer using file patterns and class inheritance.
 - **Cross-Layer Dependency Rules** (TODO): Specify rules to disallow certain layers from accessing others.
-- **Extensible and Configurable**: Customize layers and rules for any Django project setup.
+- **Extensible and Configurable**: Customize layers and rules for any python project setup.

 ## Installation